 As you have seen, finally receiving your positive resolution is a slow process that requires a lot of patience.

-However, there are different strategies that you can use to reduce waiting times and get your nationality much faster.
+However, there are different strategies that you can use to reduce waiting times and get your nationality much faster (even though it is important to consider that there are no magic formulas that can radically reduce the current waiting times).

 The first one is simple: apply for nationality with the help of a lawyer who is an expert in immigration and citizenship.